 In most of the scientific and mathematical formulations and operations it is presumed in the beginning that all other things remaining the same, we are going to consider a limited set of variables.
-But in reality these assumptions do not work the same technique.
+But in reality these assumptions do not work.

+Therefore all the formulations have their limitations in real life situation.
+In Modern Management also we have adopted the same technique.
 We have developed theories with limited considerations without regard to other aspects.
 Theories like Win-Win are the result of such thinking where we consider the benefit to limited set of interacting persons be it the producer-consumer or employer-employee, or the financer borrower etc. But we transact without giving an iota of thought on the impact of the transaction or operation of the rest of the world or universe.
 When we consider the third Win, only then our management principles will be able to sustain in real life situations.
 These principles are also linked with various layers of intelligence.
 If a person bothers about the Win for himself only, he may be at the most high in intelligence quotient (IQ) rating, but those striving for Win-Win are high in Emotional quotient (EQ) as well as Intelligence Quotient.